Cakes da Killa

 Rashard Bradshaw, better known as Cakes da Killa, is an American rap artist who fuses genres of hip hop, house, and electronic dance music.
 He came to prominence in the "queer explosion" of hip hop music stemming from New York in 2012 and is among the credited performers for the current trend of acceptance of LGBT people in the rap community.
-Bradshaw is currently based in Atlanta and his latest release Muvaland, a hip house EP, was released on November 13, 2020, via Classic Music Company.
+Bradshaw is currently based in Atlanta and his second full-length studio album Svengali was released on October 28, 2022.

 Career

 2011: Career beginnings and Easy Bake Oven

 Rashard Bradshaw started rapping in high school for fun before considering it as a career.
 He first began writing tracks to instrumentals he found on the internet and posting them to Facebook.
 In 2011, his homemade demos came to the attention of an executive producer named Stixx, who invited Bradshaw to appear on the mixtape Downtown Mayhem Vol. 1 alongside Rip The Ruler.
 Bradshaw then went on to release his own debut mixtape Easy Bake Oven, Vol. 1 through Stixx' Downtown Mayhem label.

-As an emerging artist in the hip hop genre — along with fellow LGBT artists such as Le1f, Mykki Blanco, and House of Ladosha — Bradshaw gained popularity through media interest in LGBT figures and themes in hip hop and rap, having been written about in a Pitchfork article about said "movement".
+As an emerging artist in the hip hop genre—along with fellow LGBT artists such as Le1f, Mykki Blanco, and House of Ladosha—Bradshaw gained popularity through media interest in LGBT figures and themes in hip hop and rap, having been written about in a Pitchfork article about said "movement".

 Bradshaw cites Erykah Badu, Busta Rhymes, Remy Ma, Lil' Kim, Foxy Brown, Cam'ron, Nicki Minaj, and Bette Midler as influences.